mailazy/mailazy-wordpress/readme.txt

 == Description ==

+Have problems with your WordPress site not sending emails?
+Sending and receiving email is a common issue faced by WordPress users and You’re not alone in having such a challenge.
+With Mailazy, there is an easy fix to WP email delivery issues and sending emails reliably.
+Our goal is to make email deliverability easy and reliable.
+With Mailazy, We ensure that your emails reach the inbox.
+Mailazy fixes your email deliverability by reconfiguring WordPress to use Email API and SMTP when sending emails.
+Mailazy comes with an easy configuration Setup Wizard and detailed documentation to guide you through the process.
 Mailazy Email/Email API allows you to connect your WordPress with our low-cost, powerful Mailazy Email API and send emails as you want.
 Mailazy has trusted thousands of customers and application developers for sending and tracking emails.
-By taking advantage of Mailazy’s powerful email APIs, developers can spend more time building awesome websites and less time fighting with email servers.
-Mailazy supports all of the most popular languages including PHP, Ruby, Python, C#, and Java.
+By taking advantage of Mailazyâ€™s powerful email APIs, developers can spend more time building awesome websites and less time fighting with email servers.

-In case of any questions or concerns, feel free to contact us anytime.
+### How does the Mailazy WordPress plugin work?
+Mailazy plugin easily resolves email delivery problems and WordPress site not sending emails issue by improving and changing your WordPress site email sending capability.
+Mailazy reconfigures the wp_mail() function to use Email API credentials and SMTP.
+Mailazy emails are sent using the direct email API.
+This means even if your web host is blocking SMTP ports or creating issues, your emails are still sent successfully from your WordPress site.

 ### Contributing